Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: The protocol for DQPT in TFIM

 The central dynamical quantities of interest are the Loschmidt amplitude $L(y)$, Eq. (\ref{eq:loschmidt_amp}), and the free energy, $f(y)$, Eq. (\ref{eq:rate_function_def}).
-The singularities of $f(y)$ encountered as $y$ traverses the unit circle signal the occurrences of dynamical quantum phase transitions during the time evolution.
+The singularities of $f(y)$ encountered as $y$ traverses the unit circle (Fig. \ref{fig:basins}) signal the occurrences of dynamical quantum phase transitions during the time evolution \cite{heylreview,heylprl}.

 While one may, in principle, need to account for branch cuts and the associated Riemann sheet structure, particularly due to the multivalued nature of the complex logarithm, we note that this ambiguity for log lies solely in the imaginary part.
 Since $f(y)$ is real-valued and only its real part is physically relevant in the present context, the complications related to multivaluedness can be safely omitted for the purposes of this work.

 \rgpicture